dlt-hub/dlt/docs/website/docs/general-usage/source.md

 # Source

-A [source](glossary.md#source) is a logical grouping of resources i.e. endpoints of a single API.
+A [source](glossary.md#source) is a logical grouping of resources, i.e., endpoints of a single API.
 The most common approach is to define it in a separate Python module.

 - A source is a function decorated with `@dlt.source` that returns one or more resources.
-- A source can optionally define a [schema](schema.md) with tables, columns, performance hints and more.
+- A source can optionally define a [schema](schema.md) with tables, columns, performance hints, and more.
 - The source Python module typically contains optional customizations and data transformations.
-- The source Python module typically contains the authentication and pagination code for particular API.
+- The source Python module typically contains the authentication and pagination code for a particular API.

 ## Declare sources

-You declare source by decorating a function returning one or more resource with `dlt.source`.
-Our [Create a pipeline](../walkthroughs/create-a-pipeline.md) how to guide teaches you how to do that.
+You declare a source by decorating a function that returns one or more resources with `dlt.source`.
+Our [Create a pipeline](../walkthroughs/create-a-pipeline.md) guide teaches you how to do that.

 ### Create resources dynamically

 You can create resources by using `dlt.resource` as a function.
-In an example below we reuse a single generator function to create a list of resources for several Hubspot endpoints.
+In the example below, we reuse a single generator function to create a list of resources for several Hubspot endpoints.

 ```python